siusoon/Google_CustomSearchAPI/README.md

 # Google_CustomSearchAPI

 The Google Image Search API has been officially deprecated as of May 26, 2011.
 Google recommends its users to use the Custome Search Engine.
-This repository demonstrates how to connect with the custom search API in PERL and Javascript.
+This repository demonstrates how to connect with the custom search API in PERL and Javascript (p5.js).

 ## Steps:
 1. Check out [Custom Search API](https://developers.google.com/custom-search/)